 - A. Advisory Committee on Immunization Practices (ACIP) a group of medical and public health experts that develops recommendations on how to use vaccines to control diseases in the United States.
 ACIP was established under Section 222 of the Public Health Service Act (42 U.S.C. § 217a). - B. Child any student less than 18 years of age. - C. College or university student any student who is enrolled for one or more classes at a college or university and who is physically present at the institution.
-This includes students who are auditing classes but does not include persons taking classes ONLINE OR by correspondence only. - D. Dose a measured quantity of an immunizing agent; quantity and frequency of administration determined by recognized health authorities and the manufacturer of each agent. - E. Emancipated student any student who has reached age 18; a lawfully married child of any age; a child 15 years of age or older who is managing his/her own financial affairs and who is living separate and apart from his/her parent. - F. Immunization tracking system a comprehensive immunization tracking system established by the Department of Public Health and Environment pursuant to Section 25-4-2403(2), C.R.S. - G. Indigent child any child whose parent cannot afford to have the child immunized or if emancipated, who cannot himself/herself afford immunization and who has not been exempted. - H. Infant any child up to twenty-four months of age or any child eligible for vaccination and enrolled under the Colorado Medical Assistance Act, Articles 4, 5, and 6 of Title 25.5, C.R.S.
+This includes students who are auditing classes but does not include persons taking classes online or by correspondence only. - D. Delegated physician assistant a licensed physician assistant authorized under Section 12-36-106(5), C.R.S., to execute Certificates of Immunization, medical exemptions and/or supervise a public health or school nurse as authorized by part 9 of article 4 of title 25, C.R.S. - E. Dose a measured quantity of an immunizing agent; quantity and frequency of administration determined by recognized health authorities and the manufacturer of each agent. - F. Emancipated student any student who has reached age 18; a lawfully married child of any age; a child 15 years of age or older who is managing his/her own financial affairs and who is living separate and apart from his/her parent. - G. Immunization tracking system a comprehensive immunization tracking system established by the Department of Public Health and Environment pursuant to Section 25-4-2403(2), C.R.S., that enables the gathering of epidemiological information from the sources delineated in section 25-4-2403(2), C.R.S. and the investigation and control of communicable diseases.
+Individuals, parents and legal guardians may provide information to the immunization tracking system; however, pursuant to section 25-4-2403(7), C.R.S., they have the option to exclude their or their student's immunization information from the immunization tracking system at any time. - H. Indigent child any child whose parent cannot afford to have the child immunized or if emancipated, who cannot himself/herself afford immunization and who has not been exempted. - I. Infant any child up to twenty-four months of age or any child eligible for vaccination and enrolled under the Colorado Medical Assistance Act, Articles 4, 5, and 6 of Title 25.5, C.R.S.